onestardao/WFGY/OS/BlahBlahBlah/README.md

 > All products and research here are part of the **WFGY series**, authored and unified by **PSBigBig (Purple Star)**.
 > WFGY’s reasoning core powers multiple tools — all built on the same semantic alignment layer.
-> Benchmarks are independently verifiable using any major LLM, local or hosted.
+> Benchmarks are intended to be independently reproducible using major LLMs (local or hosted), but they are still small, internal tests rather than formal third-party evaluations.

 </details>